Donnybrook Road East Sewerage Project

 The new pipe will be built along Donnybrook Road, between the Melbourne to Sydney railway line and the future Koukoura Drive (located in 1145 Donnybrook Road), within a future ‘services corridor’ in which other utility services will eventually be located.
 This sewer will discharge into the Amaroo Main Sewer.

+The new pipe is being constructed along Donnybrook Road, between the Melbourne to Sydney railway line and the future Koukoura Drive (located in 1145 Donnybrook Road), within a future ‘services corridor’ in which other utility services will eventually be located.
 Construction will occur on both sides of Donnybrook Road, with most of the pipe alignment being on the north side of Donnybrook Road.
 Our pipe alignment will pass through land that is currently privately-owned or developer-owned.

 - Approximately 3.6 km of sewer at depths ranging from approximately 6 to 12 m